DivanteLtd/magento1-vsbridge/README.md

 # magento1-vsbridge
-This is an Vue Storefront bridge for Magento1 - extended API module
+This is a Vue Storefront bridge for Magento1 - extended API module.
+Work in progress!